 By 2021, there will be a dedicated funding stream for large-scale energy transition investments in urban areas.
 This funding stream will be part of a work programme in one of the upcoming European funding instruments, such as Horizon Europe or LIFE (Climate Action).
-This funding stream will also take into account more flexible exemption rules regarding (indirect) State Aid.
-This is because the energy transition also consists of services that are of general interest.
-The paper will function as an opening for negotiations with the EIB to determine the extent to which it is possible to provide more flexible energy transition finance constructions.
+Furthermore, we will provide a concrete overview of State Aid exemptions that cities can use as guidance for implementing energy transition projects.
+The paper will function as an opening for negotiations with the EIB, to determine the extent to which it is possible to provide more flexible energy transition finance constructions.
 Additionally, it will even explore the multiple usage of EIB funding such as ELENA.
+Besides the centralised programmes of the European Commission, the paper will also address synergies with decentralised EFSI funds and the InvestEU initiative.
+This to see if and how EFSI funds can contribute to the regional/local level of implementing projects that boost knowledge and skills among the working population active in the field of energy transition.